ioccc-src/winner/1994/tvr/README.md

 ## Alternate code:

-The author provided us a spoiler version that might be of interest to some.
+The author provided us a deobfuscated version that might be of interest to some.

 ### Alternate build: